-- 1. Understand food safety hazards, with reference to: - 1.1 The risk to food safety from pathogenic microorganisms, contamination and cross-contamination - 1.2 The consequences for food safety from biological, chemical, physical and allergenic hazards - 2.
-Understand food safety management procedures, with reference to: - 2.1 How food business operators can ensure compliance with food safety legislation - 2.2 Procedures for the application and supervision of good hygiene practice - 2.3 Methods and procedures for food safety management

-3. Understand the role of the supervisor, with reference to:

-- 3.1 The responsibility and level of authority of all relevant staff with respect to food handling practices - 3.2 The requirements for induction and on-going training of staff - 3.3 The importance of promoting a food safety culture
+- 1. Understand food safety hazards, with reference to: - 1.1 The risk to food safety from biological, chemical, physical and allergenic hazards including contamination and cross-contamination - 1.2 The consequences for food safety from biological, chemical, physical and allergenic hazards - 2.
+Understand food safety management procedures, with reference to: - 2.1 How food business operators can ensure compliance with food safety legislation - 2.2 Procedures for the application and supervision of good hygiene practice - 2.3 Methods and procedures for food safety management - 3.
+Understand the role of the supervisor, with reference to: - 3.1 The responsibility and level of authority of all relevant staff with respect to food handling practices - 3.2 The requirements for induction and on-going training of staff - 3.3 The importance of promoting a food safety culture